An Introduction to Quantum Computing, Without the Physics: Operations on qubits

 \end{proof} } Proposition \ref{prop:meas} above shows that the two circuits in Figure \ref{fig:multimeas} are equivalent.

-In other words, the single-qubit measurement gate is sufficient to measure any number of qubits in the most natural way, i.e., the measurement outcomes on the $q$ qubits occur with probability that is exactly equal to the square of the state coefficients $\alpha_j$.
-Notice that with this simple rule, it is easy to compute the probability of measuring a given string on a given subset of the qubits: we just need to add up the modulus squared of the coefficients for all those basis states that contain the desired string in the desired position.
+In other words, the single-qubit measurement gate is sufficient to measure any number of qubits in the most natural way, i.e., the measurement outcome $\vj$ on the $q$ qubits occurs with probability that is exactly equal to the modulus squared of the state coefficients $\alpha_{\vj}$.
+Notice that with this simple rule, it is easy to compute the probability of obtaining a given string on a given subset of the qubits: we just need to add up the modulus squared of the coefficients for all those basis states that contain the desired string in the desired position.